Skip to content

 The Speak Up Policy is communicated to employees as part of the corporate induction process and, in addition, it is available for our colleagues to access at any time on our intranet ‘Workplace’.

 Our Anti-Slavery and Anti-Human Trafficking Policy is also communicated regularly throughout our organisation.
-It is reviewed annually and requires approval from the Saga plc Board on an annual basis although our policy approval processes are currently being reviewed.
+It is reviewed annually and also requires approval from the Saga plc Board every three years in line with Saga’s corporate governance procedures save that any material changes to the Policy before then must be pre-approved by the Saga plc Board.

 In line with our Anti-Slavery and Anti-Human Trafficking Policy, it is a requirement that all new agreements with suppliers must be in writing and contractually oblige the supplier to comply with the Act.
 Where possible, it is a requirement that each agreement shall give the relevant Saga Group company concerned a right of termination in the event that the contractor or supplier is proven to have committed slavery or human trafficking offences or to have acted in a manner inconsistent with the Act.
-We have, therefore developed and implemented into our template agreements, specific contractual clauses covering these points.
+We have, therefore, developed and implemented into our template agreements, specific contractual clauses covering these points.
 These are reviewed and enhanced where it is felt necessary.

 We have continued to distribute training material to employees through our e-learning platform to ensure a consistent, high level of awareness and understanding of modern slavery is achieved.
 This is reviewed and will continue to be rolled out to employees on an annual basis.
-It has and will also continue to form part of the induction process for new employees.

 6. Auditing & Ongoing Compliance